How To Get A VA Loan After Bankruptcy

 Can You Get A VA Home Loan After Bankruptcy?

 It’s possible to buy a house after bankruptcy, and yes, VA loans are available after bankruptcy, too.
-In certain circumstances, VA loans may be easier to obtain than other loans (such as an FHA loan or conventional loan).
-Active and retired military services members may still qualify for VA loans, but eligibility will depend on a handful of factors:
+In certain circumstances, VA loans may be easier to obtain than other loans (such as an FHA loan or a conventional loan).
+Active and retired military service members may still qualify for a VA loan, but eligibility will depend on a handful of factors:

 - The type of bankruptcy you’ve filed

 - Your ability to meet standard VA eligibility requirements